URL of this page: https://medlineplus.gov/genetics/gene/atn1/

 Dentatorubral-pallidoluysian atrophy

-Dentatorubral-pallidoluysian atrophy (DRPLA) results from an increased number of copies (expansion) of the CAG trinucleotide repeat in the ATN1 gene.
-In people with this condition, the CAG segment is abnormally repeated at least 48 times, and the repeat region may be two or three times its usual length.
-Although the extended CAG region changes the structure of atrophin 1, it is unclear how the altered protein damages brain cells.
-Researchers believe that abnormal atrophin 1 accumulates in neurons and interferes with normal cell functions.
-The dysfunction and eventual death of neurons in many parts of the brain lead to involuntary movements, intellectual decline, and the other characteristic features of DRPLA.
+Dentatorubral-pallidoluysian atrophy (DRPLA) is a progressive brain disorder that causes involuntary movements, mental and emotional problems, and a decline in thinking ability.
+DRPLA results from an increased number of copies (expansion) of the CAG trinucleotide repeat in the ATN1 gene.
+Specifically, the CAG segment is repeated at least 48 times, and the repeat region may be two or three times its usual length.
+The extended CAG region changes the structure of atrophin 1 and how the protein interacts with other proteins to control gene function.
+This altered protein accumulates in neurons and interferes with normal cell functions.
+The dysfunction and eventual death of these neurons lead to involuntary movements, intellectual decline, and the other characteristic features of DRPLA.

 More About This Health Condition